 - Develop entry-level skills and knowledge for employment in the automotive industry. i.e. employment in an auto body repair facility, automotive paint shop. - Acquire the skills and knowledge to work safely in the lab/shop environment. - Demonstrate the ability to become part of the Inter-Industry Conference on Auto Collision Repair (I-CAR).

-Required Courses (20 units) Units
+Required Co ses (20 units) U1 its

 AUB-50 Introduction to Automotive Collision Repair 4

 AUB-51 Automotive Non-Structural Collision Repair

 and Estimating 4

-Choose from n an emphasis below: 12
+Choose from an emphasis below: 12

 Collision Repair Emphasis